Starring: John Thaw, Kevin Whatley, Nathaniel Parker, Peter Amory, Norman Rodway

 As well as regulars in the franchise; John Thaw (The Sweeny, Chaplin), and Kevin Whatley (Auf Wiedersehen Pet 1983) this episode also features Amanda Hillwood (Die Hard 2), Sharon Maughan (Holby City, Shes out of my league), Norman Rodway (Mother Night) and Nathaniel Parker (The Bodyguard, Haunted Mansion).

 Dover Priory Station and the Port of Dover both feature towards the end of the episode when the cricket team arrive in Dover, with the intention to catch a Ferry, to begin their European tour.

 The Port of Dover in Kent is the UKs busiest passenger Port and the coastline is well known for its white cliffs.
 Dover’s Port has previously featured in Johnny English (2003), Sherlock Holmes: Game of Shadows (2011) and more recently in Sky Atlantics drama, The Tunnel (2013).

 Deceived by Flight first aired on the 18th January 1989 and is now available to buy on DVD.

 For more information about filming in Kent please contact: email@example.com

-For more information about Elizabeth R: http://www.imdb.com/title/tt0066652/?ref_=ttfc_fc_tt
+For more information about the episode: http://www.imdb.com/title/tt0611638/

-For more information about Chiddingstone: http://www.nationaltrust.org.uk/chiddingstone-village/
+For more information about the Port of Dover: http://www.doverport.co.uk/

-For more information about Kent’s Filming History please visit our Movie Map: http://kentfilmoffice.co.uk/kent-movie-map/moviemap-live-2/
+For more information about Kent’s Filming History please visit our Movie Map: https://kentfilmoffice.co.uk/kent-movie-map/moviemap-live-2/